 • Meniscus irritation

-These conditions often improve by increasing tolerance, not by avoiding activity.
+These conditions often improve by increasing tolerance, improving strength, and gradually returning to meaningful activities, not necessarily by avoiding activity.

 Why Starting Early Matters